fFelixja/PA-TDA352/README.md

 __RSA-Attack__: The same message is encrypted using RSA to three different recipients.
 The enablers of the attack are (1) all recipients have the same public key (e = 3) and (2) the recipients have different modulus (N1, N2, N3) that are coprime.

 __ElGamal-Attack__: Two ElGamal encryptions of the same message can look completely different.
-However, this also makes the strength of the encryption depend on the random number generation, which here is weak.
+However, this also makes the strength of the encryption depend on the random number generation, which is weak here.